La caza. Tramuntana: Production and release

-Produced by RTVE in collaboration with DLO Producciones, and written by Agustín Martínez (the creator of Monteperdido) together with Miguel Sáez Carral, Jorge Díaz and Antonio Mercero, the series was directed by David Ulloa and Rafael Montesinos.
+Produced by Radiotelevisión Española (RTVE) in collaboration with DLO Producciones, and written by Agustín Martínez (the creator of Monteperdido) together with Miguel Sáez Carral, Jorge Díaz and Antonio Mercero, the series was directed by David Ulloa and Rafael Montesinos.
 The village of Valldemosa in the island of Mallorca was used to portray the fictional village of Tramuntana where most of the plot takes place.
 Other shooting locations included the port of Sóller, the lighthouse of Sóller, Cala Tuent, Port des Canonge, Mirador de s´Entreforc, Cala Pi, Andratx, Llucmajor and Esporles.
 Interrupted for three months because of the COVID-19 lockdown, shooting of the series resumed by July 2020.

 The first episode of the series premiered on 13 January 2021 on La 1 with an unimpressive 8.0% audience share and 1.3 million viewers, far from the figures of its predecessor, Monteperdido.
 The series fared comparatively better with online catch-up reproductions than with linear TV, adding 540,000 weekly viewers to the total.
 The broadcasting run of the 8-episode series ended on 3 March 2021.